nvda-es/devguides_translation/original_docs/MakingAnOfficialRelease.md

 ## Scan the build
 - Use [VirusTotal](http://www.virustotal.com/).
-- Just submit the artifact download URL from `appveyor`
+- Submit the download URL from the NV Access site.
 - Recently, using the appveyor URL has resulted in 1 ("CRDF) of the 72 scanners reporting an issue.
 - Follow up by scanning with the NV Access URL, which the "CRDF" scanner does not flag as an issue.